MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/extend-app-with-tab.md

 ---
-title: Create a Teams app tab
+title: Extend your Teams app with a custom tab
 author: laujan
 description: A guide to building a tab
 keywords: teams tabs group channel configurable ms.topic: conceptual ms.author:
 ---
-# Create a Teams app tab
+# Extend your Teams app with a custom tab

 Enhance your app experience by serving web content that you host to your channel, group chat, and personal users via a custom tab.
 Tabs provide efficient access to designated team information and resources.
 You'll need to complete the following steps to create a tab: